ActualSailorCat/Valkrana-NPC-BG2/Valkrana/Readme.txt

 -------
 Gender: Female
 Class: Necromancer
-Racial Features: As a skeleton, Valkrana has several bonuses characteristic of undead: Cold resistance 25, poison immunity, immunity to level drain, and immunity to the Nature's Beauty spell.
+Racial Features: As a skeleton, Valkrana has several undead traits: Cold resistance 25, poison immunity, immunity to level drain, and immunity to the Nature's Beauty spell.
 Stats: STR 8, DEX 10, CON 14, INT 21, WIS 16, CHA 7
 Alignment: Neutral
 Bonuses: Valkrana's fascination with the arcane provides a boost to Lore.
 She also knows the Simulacrum spell despite her specialist limitation.